Prerequisites

 a scalar field f maps an n dimensional input x to a single number.
 The gradient of that scalar field maps that input x to another n dimensional vector that (locally) maximizes f

-Given a scalar field , the gradient of the scalar field results is a vector field that maps an dimensional input to an dimensional output:
+Given a scalar field , the gradient of the scalar field results in a vector field that maps an dimensional input to an dimensional output:

 Divergence

-Given a vector field , the divergence of the vector field results in a scalar field that takes in an dimensional input:
+Given a vector field , the divergence of the vector field, , is a scalar field that takes in an dimensional input:

 denotes taking the vector field and calculating the divergence , which is a scalar field.